 Afghan Women’s Project

-In addition to these workshops, Alliance wants to maintain its support of women’s voices in a variety of artistic fields in our project - Afghan Women's Portraits: In Our Own Voices.
+Despite the current state of affairs in Afghanistan, New Music-Theatre continues its support of women’s voices in a variety of artistic fields in our project - Afghan Women's Portraits: In Our Own Voices.

 The aim of Afghan Women's Portraits is to give voice to ordinary Afghan women and show their lives as extraordinary – artists, educators, and stewards of Afghanistan’s rich cultural past.
 Former Ambassador Roya Rahmani commented: “There is no more important time to feature the women of Afghanistan, highlighting the positivity of their contributions and making essential women’s role in lighting the way.”

 In the future we plan to feature and help sustain this cultural heritage in our culminating production of

 Women of Troy: Voices from Afghanistan.